Leandromaro/Java-Design-Patterns/README.md

 ## Builder
 Builder pattern solves the issue with large number of optional parameters and inconsistent state by providing a way to build the object step-by-step and provide a method that will actually return the final Object.
 It allows us to write readable, understandable code to set up complex objects.

-*The Builder pattern is a good choice when designing classes whose constructos or static factories would have more than a handful of parameters, especially if many of the parameter are optional or of identical type* [Joshua Bloch](https://github.com/jbloch).
+*The Builder pattern is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters, especially if many of the parameter are optional or of identical type* [Joshua Bloch](https://github.com/jbloch).

 ## References